github/code-scanning-javascript-demo/README.md

 <img src="https://user-images.githubusercontent.com/6920330/96746928-aee17c80-1395-11eb-9eb2-657dd0e92ed9.png" width="70%"/>

 This will create a GitHub Actions Workflow file with CodeQL already set up.
-Since Javascript is an interpreted language there is no need to configure any builds.
+Since JavaScript is an interpreted language there is no need to configure any builds.
 See the [documentation](https://docs.github.com/en/free-pro-team@latest/github/finding-security-vulnerabilities-and-errors-in-your-code/running-codeql-code-scanning-in-your-ci-system) if you would like to configure CodeQL Analysis with a 3rd party CI system instead of using GitHub Actions.
 </p>
 </details>